 Malaysia: Ethnic Composition

-One most intriguing and at the same time perplexing of early accounts of South East Asia occurs in Geography, which has usually been ascribed to the Greek astronomer Claudius Ptolemy.
+One most intriguing and at the same time perplexing early accounts of South East Asia occurs in Geography, which has usually been ascribed to the Greek astronomer Claudius Ptolemy.
 The Golden Chersonese (Chersonesus Aurea) meaning the Golden Peninsula was the name of the Malay Peninsula used by the Greek and Roman geographers.
-The Malay people are being considered Austronesian genome.
+The Malay people are being considered the Austronesian genome.

 Hindu Buddhist Era (Indianization of Southeast Asia)

-By looking at the map, this region of Southeast Asia (Peninsula, Borneo, Sumatera, Java, and others) easily show that the location is strategically located.
+By looking at the map, this region of Southeast Asia (Peninsula, Borneo, Sumatra, Java, and others) easily show that the location is strategically located.
 Small Malay kingdoms already existed in the 2nd or 3rd century CE.
 It was the spices that became the key drivers of the Indianization of Southeast Asia.
 The time when the emissaries of Ashoka, the Buddhist mission of the Great Emperor Ashoka.

-Another factor that drove this mission was the nomadic interference in Siberia (the source for Indian bullion) Indian traders and priests began travelling to the Malay Peninsula, which became its new source for gold and soon the news spread to the world through a series of maritime trade routes.
+Another factor that drove this mission was the nomadic interference in Siberia (the source for Indian bullion) Indian traders and priests began traveling to the Malay Peninsula, which became its new source of gold, and soon the news spread to the world through a series of maritime trade routes.
 With them, the concepts of Hinduism and Buddha Mahayana were initially limited more or less to the upper class of the old Malay society-the royalty.
-Slowly it was also spread through inter-marriage.
+Slowly it was also spread through intermarriage.
 While the commoners would often follow the religious faith of their rulers, there was also always an undercurrent of fear of evoking the wrath of their earlier animistic deities.
 Hindu Buddhists were assimilated only with a mixture of local theological beliefs.
 The most significant was the Hinduism temple ruins in the northern state of Kedah (refer to images above).
 Here is a list summary of Kingdoms in this region:

 Western (European) Invasion

-Portugal’s expansion plan was initiated by King Manuel 1 (O Venturoso) of Portugal (1495-1521) to beat Spain in the Far East together with Albuquerque’s project of establishing firm foundations for Portuguese India, Hormuz, Goa, and Aden, to ultimately control trade and most importantly to weaken the Moslem shipping strength in the Indian Ocean.
-This wasn’t long after the completion of Christian Reconquista where Andalusia fell to Queen Isabella 1 of Castile in 1492.
+Portugal’s expansion plan was initiated by King Manuel 1 (O Venturoso) of Portugal (1495-1521) to beat Spain in the Far East together with Albuquerque‘s project of establishing firm foundations for Portuguese India, Hormuz, Goa, and Aden, to ultimately control trade and most importantly to weaken the Moslem shipping strength in the Indian Ocean.
+This wasn’t long after the completion of the Christian Reconquista where Andalusia fell to Queen Isabella 1 of Castile in 1492.

-With a force of some 1200 men and about seventeen or eighteen ships, Albuquerque set sail to Malacca and set number of demands, one of which was permission to build a fortress as Portuguese trading post near the city.
+With a force of some 1200 men and about seventeen or eighteen ships, Albuquerque set sail to Malacca and set a number of demands, one of which was permission to build a fortress as a Portuguese trading post near the city.
 The Sultan refused all the demands.
 The conflict was unavoidable and the war lasted 40 days before the city of Malacca fell to the Portuguese on 24th August 1511.

 Malacca Sultan fled to Pahang and then to the Johor-Riau archipelago.
 One of his sons became the first Sultan of Perak and numerous attack was launched to recapture Malacca from the Portuguese but failed.